yogeshkumar94s/JavaScript-Exercises/06-JavaScript/01-The-Language/08-prototypes-inheritance/01-prototype.md

 Instead of copying the blueprint for every vehicle, the blueprint is shared and only extended where necessary.
 This reduces redundancy and improves maintainability.

 ---

-Let me know if you'd like to dive deeper into any specific concept or example! 😊